You want smart political talk without the meltdowns?

 Four.

-After helping elect the first majority in 40 years, the first re-elected majority since 1928, reforming welfare, cutting taxes, reforming Medicare by creating Medicare Advantage, balancing the federal budget for four straight years, reforming the FDA, etc.
+After helping elect the first majority in 40 years, the first re-elected majority since 1928, reforming welfare, cutting taxes, reforming Medicare by creating Medicare Advantage, balancing the federal budget for four straight years, reforming the FDA, et cetera, I was blocked from running for a third term because there were 19 members who said to me basically what Getz said to McCarthy.

-Do you remember I don't remember the exact reasons why do and I'm sure you do.
+I don't remember the exact reasons why, and I'm sure you do.

 What were those reasons?